A beginner's guide to disc golf

 Disc golf is based on traditional golf, but instead of using clubs to knock a golf ball into a hole, you throw a disc into a basket.
 And instead of irons, drivers and putters you have...well, you still have putters and drivers, but instead of clubs, you have discs.
 And there can be big differences in the flight of each disc.
 But before we get into the equipment, let's go over the basics of disc golf.

-Disc Golf is played one hole at a time, and like in golf, the goal is to complete each hole in the fewest strokes.
+Disc Golf is played one hole at a time.
 The number of throws it takes to get the disc from the tee box to in the basket, plus any penalty strokes, is your score for the hole.
+Like in golf, the goal is to complete each hole in the fewest strokes.

-Each hole will have a par number.
+Like golf, each hole will have a par number.
 This is simply the number of strokes a proficient player is expected to take in order to complete the hole.
-It is common to talk about your score in relation to par such as a birdie is one under par and a bogey is one over par.
+It is common to talk about your score in relation to par.
+A birdie is one stroke under par, and one stroke over par is a bogey.

 Each hole on a disc golf course begins with a tee pad.
-The tee pad is a marked area where players can start their throws to begin the hole.
+The tee pad is a marked area where players begin the hole.
 Grab a disc, step up and make your first throw down the fairway!

 A hole is completed when your disc comes to rest in the basket.
 Count up your strokes, including any penalty strokes, and that is your score for the hole.